mosip/documentation/docs/Hardware-Sizing.md

 The above estimates are approximate, and may inflate if, for example, there are too many exception traces.

-The logs may be compressed and archived after a period, say 7 days.
+The logs may be compressed and archived after a week or so, as considered suitable.
 The compression ratio achieved with tar/gz utility is 15-20.

 * System logs